 Students in the University Honors College take advantage of the University's wide ranging offerings, and augment them by developing individualized programs of study.
-Honors students have greater flexibility in choosing their General Elective courses and their Honors tracks.
+Honors students have greater flexibility in choosing their University Core Curriculum courses and their Honors tracks.
 Honors students often also pursue minors and double majors.
 A goal of the University Honors College is to facilitate interdisciplinary study for all students, in first year clusters, in the tracks, and in the thesis.

-The University Honors College is a community that includes all students enrolled in the Honors program in General Education, all students participating in a track, all faculty members teaching in Honors, all faculty overseeing a thesis, and all members of the University Honors College staff.
+The University Honors College is a community that includes all students enrolled in Honors University Core Curriculum classes, all students participating in a track, all faculty members teaching in Honors, all faculty overseeing a thesis, and all members of the University Honors College staff.